MoonStorm/FastCrud/README.md

-You hate verbatim SQL queries with zero type safety for your code but you love the speed? ``Dapper.FastCrud`` is a fast orm built around essential features of the C# 6 / VB 14 that have finally raised the simplicity of raw SQL constructs to acceptable maintenance levels.
+You hate verbatim SQL queries with zero type safety for your code but you love their speed? ``Dapper.FastCrud`` is a fast orm built around essential features of the C# 6 / VB 14 that have finally raised the simplicity of raw SQL constructs to acceptable maintenance levels.
 These features leave no chance to mistypings or problems arising from db entity refactorings.
 Visual Studio 2019 and above is recommended.

 #### What to expect when working with Dapper.FastCrud in the DAL?